Roulette in Literature, Film, and Television

 Quotes from The Gambler by Fyodor Dostoyevsky

-One of the most notorious representations of roulette in books comes from Fyodor Mikhailovich Dostoyevsky, a stalwart of the Russian literature.
-The literary giant was an avid roulette player, so much so that he lost a fortune to the game while struggling with gambling addiction for nearly ten years.
+One of the most notable portrayals of roulette in literature comes from Fyodor Mikhailovich Dostoyevsky, a stalwart of Russian letters.
+The literary giant was an avid roulette player, so much so that he lost a fortune to the game while battling a gambling addiction for nearly ten years.

-Dostoyevsky relates his exploits at the roulette tables in his 1866 short novel The Gambler.
-Ironically, the novelist produced this piece of literature in 26 days only under extreme pressure from his creditors.
-The plot is set in a fictitious German resort town, aptly called Roulettenburg.
+Dostoyevsky recounts his exploits at the roulette tables in his 1866 short novel The Gambler.
+Ironically, he produced the entire work in just 26 days, driven by extreme pressure from his creditors.
+The plot is set in a fictitious German resort town aptly named Roulettenburg.

 blank Dostoyevsky's Exploits in “Roulettenburg”